fernandoescolar/Xunit.Assume/README.md

 }
 ```

-You can see full impementation of this example [here](https://github.com/fernandoescolar/Xunit.Assume/blob/master/tests/Xunit.Assume.Tests/Demos/ContextDemoTests.cs).
+You can see the full implementation of this example [here](https://github.com/fernandoescolar/Xunit.Assume/blob/master/tests/Xunit.Assume.Tests/Demos/ContextDemoTests.cs).

 ### Any other scenario

-To reject an assumption in any other scenario you can use the `Reject` method:
+To reject an assumption in any other scenario, you can use the `Reject` method:

 ```csharp
 [Fact]